 Details about the project are on the SDSS-RM website.

-I am conducting a near-infrared spectroscopic survey of quasars with existing optical spectroscopy.
+I have conducted a near-infrared spectroscopic survey of quasars with existing optical spectroscopy.
 The near-IR spectroscopy extends the wavelength coverage of quasar Spectral Energy Distribution, and provides rest-frame optical information for high-z quasars.
 The data are being collected from multiple facilities, including the ARC3.5m/TripleSpec, Magellan/FIRE, and Gemini-North/GNIRS.

 I am using survey data (mostly from SDSS) to constrain the clustering and demography of quasars across cosmic time.
 With Brandon Kelly, I have developed a framework to measure the 2D demography of quasars in the mass-luminosity plane.
 The evolution of quasars in this mass-luminosity plane provides critical insights on how SMBHs evolve as a function of time.
 However, great care is required on the systematics in BH mass estimation and statistical errors when studying the distribution of quasars in the mass-luminosity plane.